MAGIC-SCAN/User_Studies/super-resolution-study-final/assets/welcome.md

 ## Introduction

-Thank you for participating in this pre-pilot version of our study to evaluate the effectiveness of super-resolution technology in cancer pathology image analysis.
-The purpose of the pre-pilot study is to gather feedback about the questions asked and the study design overall.
+Thank you for participating in our study to evaluate the effectiveness of super-resolution technology in cancer pathology image analysis.
 This research aims to assess whether super-resolution imaging techniques improve the ability to detect and analyze cancer cells compared to traditional imaging methods.

-**Note**: The study browser is enabled in this version, so, you can navigate and explore.
-If you can not complete the study, still feel free to navigate to the **feedback** page and post your feedback!
-This study is meant for the pathologists primarily.
-You may see some pages and questions that are specifically set for pre-pilot only.

 ### Instructions

-You will be presented with four pairs of cancer images side by side.
+You will be presented with twenty pairs of cancer images side by side.
 In some images, the original images will be on the left and super-resolution images on the right and vice versa.
 Below are two demonstrations of these setups:
 <!-- - Left: Original image
 - Right: Super-resolution version of the same image -->